 Jessica began curling in Anchorage with her family at a young age, but made the difficult decision to move to the lower 48 in order to compete against the best curlers and in some of the best facilities in the country on a regular basis.
 Her incredible fitness, skill level, and dedication to the sport resulted in an impressive career: 2 semi-finalist finishes in the US Junior National Championship, 1 first place finish in the US Mixed Doubles National Championship, 2 runner up and 3 first place finishes in the US National Championship, and a silver medal at a World Championship.
 The pinnacle of her competitive career was when she played for Team USA at the 2006 and 2014 Olympic Winter Games.
 Jessica has returned to Anchorage and taken a break from competitive curling, but her love for the sport has resulted in several outreach efforts in communities across AK to grow the game at the grass roots level.
 Her efforts and achievements make her a worthy candidate based on the ASHOF criteria.

-– Submissions also received by Heather Alley, Kate Dueber, William Foster, Steve Lambert, Sarah Smith, Laurie Cummings, Torgeir Robinson, Ty Schommer, Courtney Evans, and Donna Newman
+– Submissions also received by Heather Alley, Kate Dueber, William Foster, Steve Lambert, Sarah Smith, Laurie Cummings, Torgeir Robinson, Ty Schommer, Courtney Evans, John Seigle, and Donna Newman

 Truby Shaw (2008 by Unknown)